-An Unusual Family Of Bald Eagles Adds Three Eaglets
+An Unusual Family Of Bald Eagles Adds 3 Eaglets

 The birds saw three eggs hatch this year at the end of March and the beginning of April.

-The unnamed eaglets, once tiny bundles covered in soft, grey down with wobbly legs and partially-closed eyes, are now getting old enough to hold their heads up for feeding.
+The unnamed eaglets, once tiny bundles covered in soft, grey down with wobbly legs and partially closed eyes, are now getting old enough to hold their heads up for feeding.
 They are just weeks away from being able to walk and tear up their own food — and eventually fly on their own.

 And their parents are always keeping the pantry full, according to the Stewards of the Upper Mississippi River Refuge.
-On the menu are fish, fowl, and the occasional muskrat and turtle.
+On the menu are fish, fowl and the occasional muskrat and turtle.

 It's an all-hands-on-deck co-parenting situation, with all three taking a role in maintaining the nest, incubating the eggs and raising the young, according to the Stewards.

-As the Audobon Society writes, "Refuge biologists don't know for sure whether Valor I and Valor II have both fathered eaglets in this case, but based on the mating they've observed, the odds are good."
+As the Audubon Society writes, "Refuge biologists don't know for sure whether Valor I and Valor II have both fathered eaglets in this case, but based on the mating they've observed, the odds are good."

 And the trio is expected to stay together, say the Stewards, as eagles mate for life.